craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Divine.md

 When you gain this Feature, your Piety Limit is equal to your Wisdom Score.
 You learn two Basic Divine Techniques of your choice.

 You can cast Spells using this Feature.
-The Action Point Cost to cast a given spell is listed alongside it's Effort and Complexity.
+The Action Point Cost to cast a given spell is listed alongside it's Effort and Complexity as Speed.

 If you already have the 'Pact Spellcasting' Feature, you are not eligible to gain this Feature.